 We've finally nailed down the basic colors from primary to secondary; now it's time to study other colors, hybrids, and palettes that make this world more complex and non-binary.
-We run in gradients, and some mixes leave us awestruck, like the falling leaves of autumn.
+We run in gradients, and some mixes are just exclusive enough to distinguish, like a Christmassy palette.

 We have been obsessed with Conner Youngblood’s album Cheyenne.
 So when he told us he was planning to shoot the entire music video for the single 12 lbs with the LomoKino, it was like a little Lomo-Christmas.
 And today, he allows us to be the first to premiere the full video.
 Check it out!